UCSD-SUMS/public_html_17-18/officers.md

                             <em>3rd Year, Warren College</em>
                         </p>
                         <p>
-                            Simon decided to get involved with SUMS because he felt UCSD did not have an organization that could provide the undergraduate math community with the resources necessary to succeed.
-He has a deep passion for math and wants to share that passion with other math majors at UCSD.
-His favorite field of math is partial differential equations (PDEs), as they help model a lot of physical phenomena, which he thinks is amazing.
-In particular, PDEs have so many applications for physics in engineering (his major).
-Simon enjoys reading, watching Netflix, and working on personal projects.
+                            Simon joined SUMS because he felt that UCSD did not have any other organization that could provide the undergraduate math community with the resources necessary to succeed.
+He hopes to share his deep passion of math with others at UCSD.
                         </p>
                     </div>
                 </div>